rancherMcjollytins/9CT2-datascience-task3/Documentation.md

 ### 9CT2 Task 2 - Central Coast Violent and non-violent crime rates + links.
 ---
 ### Hypothesis
-    Violent crime, as well as non-violent crime (burglary, etc.) occurs most in areas with high populations, as well as cityscape areas with a high magnitude of abandoned urban infrastructure like Gosford.
-Additionally, high delinquency raises crime rates and contibutes to the overall crime rates in the Central Coast.
+    Violent crime, as well as non-violent crime (burglary, etc.) occurred most over the past 10 years in times of high social interaction.
+There was an reduction of crime during times of lower public interaction and increased screen time.

 ---